Organisation & Structure

 - Development of databases

-Interest in participation in each of the five Scientific Sections must be indicated by each Clinical Site.
+Each Expert Committee supervises a Scientific Section with the participation of the subspecialty representatives from each EVICR.net Clinical Site Member.
 Each Clinical Site will then nominate one representative for each area of interest and expertise.
 This representative will be part of the chosen Scientific Section.

 The Industry Advisory Board advises the Steering Committee in all matters of strategic relevance, particularly pertaining collaborations with Industry.
 The Industry Advisory Board is composed of individuals or representatives of entities who have given support for the activities of EVICR.net, by invitation of the Steering Committee.